Herbert Weiss: Books

+In 2025, Taking Charge, Volume 3: Lots More Stories on Aging Boldly was published.

 Municipal career

 On January 4, 1999, Weiss was charged by Pawtucket, RI Mayor James E. Doyle with oversight of the city of Pawtucket’s newly established 307-acre Arts and Entertainment District.
 Over the years, he has been a driver of Pawtucket’s arts-oriented development strategy.
 In particular, his efforts to bring artists to the city’s historic mill buildings have attracted national attention.
 Weiss was among those featured by filmmaker Jason Caminiti in Pawtucket Rising, a 2008 documentary.

 Weiss was part of the group that created the month-long Pawtucket Arts Festival (PAF) in 1999, and later received its inaugural Medal of Excellence Award in 2015.

 Weiss was the first recipient of the non-profit Pawtucket Foundation’s Person of the Year award.
 In 2005, the All Children’s Theatre awarded him the Advocacy in the Arts Action Award, and in 2013 he was recognized with an Excellence in Arts and Business award from the Blackstone Valley Tourism Council.

 Weiss also serves as the liaison between the city and filmmakers wanting to use Pawtucket as a location in movies, television shows and commercials.
 For his advocacy and support of the film industry, the non-profit Rhode Island Film Collaborative gave Weiss its first Excellence Award in 2010.
 In 2016, the Rhode Island International Film Festival recognized his efforts to promote the Rhode Island film industry by awarding him its Producer’s Circle Award.

 Weiss was also invited by other municipalities around the region to discuss Pawtucket’s arts policy and its economic impact on the city.
 These invitations took him to: Maine - Portland; Pennsylvania – Philadelphia and Oil City: Rhode Island – Providence, Cranston, Newport, and Woonsocket; New York - New York City; New Jersey - Camden and Millville; Massachusetts - New Bedford, Fall River and Rockport.

 In September 2022 Weiss was appointed Deputy Director of Senior Services at the Leon Mathieu Senior Center.